lnx66/agents-for-openbb/21-reasoning-copilot-deepseek-r1/README.md

 The architecture consists of two main components:

 1. **OpenBB Workspace (Frontend)**: The user interface where queries are entered
-2. **Simple Copilot (Backend)**: Powered by OpenAI, handles the processing of queries and returns answers
+2. **Simple Copilot (Backend)**: Powered by DeepSeek-R1, handles the processing of queries and returns answers

 The frontend communicates with the backend via HTTP requests to the `/query` endpoint as defined in the copilot.json schema.